 As for sharing your location with fellow riders, the Uber feature allows five “trusted contacts” of your choosing to see if you arrived at your destination safely.

-Uber is also claiming to be working with RapidSOS, an emergency call start-up company to add an item that will send officers the exact location of your Uber at a time of distress.
+Uber also claims to be working with RapidSOS, an emergency call start-up company, to add an item that will send officers the exact location of your Uber in a time of distress.

 Do Drivers Undergo Background Checks?